 After the offer has been accepted and all terms have been agreed to, it's time to finalize and sign the contract.
 It's best to have your attorney review the purchase agreement before you sign it.
 After you and the seller have signed, you'll receive a copy of the fully executed agreement.

-- Try to aim for lower than the original asking price at first.
 If you are in an area that doesn’t have a very competitive market, your home’s seller could be amenable to getting something below their asking price.
-In many parts of the NYC tri-state, it’s often better to just work with the asking price, simply because the competition is so high.
+In many parts of the NYC tri-state, it’s often better to work with the asking price simply because the competition is so high.

-- Use an escalation clause.
 If you really want the house and are worried about a bidding war you should use an escalation clause.
-This allows you to say that you’ll pay a higher price than the highest bid, up to a specific limit.
+This allows you to say that you’ll pay a higher price than the highest bid up to a specific limit.